-Majemite tills ground for tomorrow
+Majemite Tills Ground For Tomorrow

 Certainly, the NBA, Lagos branch election will be conducted in the spirit of good sportsmanship as all NBA elections are known for.
 Indeed, may the election contribute to the upliftment of the law profession in Lagos and enhance its contributions to the acceleration of progress, peace, justice and rapid development in Nigeria.

-Edomi, is the Editor -in-Chief/ Publisher, South South International as well as former Publicity Secretary, Association of Communication Scholars and Professionals of Nigeria
+*Edomi, is the Editor-in-Chief/ Publisher, South South International as well as former Publicity Secretary, Association of Communication Scholars and Professionals of Nigeria, ACSPN

 Disclaimer